 Significant portions of previously tidal areas in the Bay and Delta have been diked off and disconnected from tidal action to accommodate agriculture, urban development, duck ponds, salt ponds, and a diverse set of other land uses.
 The low elevation of these areas places them at increased risk of flooding as sea level rises and intense rainstorms become more common.
 In addition, many of these former tidal marshes and mudflats have subsided significantly below sea level as a result of sediment oxidation and compaction.
 Subsidence and these accompanying processes exacerbate flood risk, contribute to greenhouse gas emissions, and reduce the potential for restoring important intertidal habitat types.

-Levees and seawalls line many miles of the shorelines of San Francisco Bay and the Sacramento-San Joaquin Delta.
-By hardening the Estuary’s once soft and absorbent shores, early developers intended to keep people and property safe from flooding.
-These engineered structures do not provide good habitat for native species, however.
-Nor are they designed to accommodate the kind of flooding projected for our future, flooding produced by a combination of rapid sea level rise, higher groundwater tables, storm surge, and more rainfall over shorter periods.
+Levees and seawalls line many miles of shorelines along the San Francisco Bay and the Sacramento-San Joaquin Delta.
+By hardening the Estuary’s once soft and absorbent shores, early developers intended to keep people and property safe from flooding; however, These engineered structures do not provide good habitat for native species.
+These structures were also not designed to accomodate flooding projected for our future, which includes a combination of rapid sea level rise, higher groundwater tables, storm surge, and more rainfall over shorter periods.

 Open spaces within urban areas provide a diverse set of benefits for wild animals, plants, and people that live nearby.
 Green spaces decrease urban runoff, improve downstream water quality, and provide habitat for native wildlife, while also benefiting human health and wellbeing.
 Urban parks improve local air quality and reduce local temperatures, contributing to lowered rates of childhood asthma and heat-related deaths in nearby areas.
 Exposure to urban parks is also associated with improved mood, increased physical activity, lower heart rate, and additional human health benefits.